NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 Typically only the root has 6 channels, with the children have 3 channels.

+##### Rendering BVH Data

 To Render the resulting BVH Data, we just use FK, ie we are apply successive rotations along each joint hierarchy within the space of the (relative to) parent joint, for pure BVH this is easy as we have the offset that defines the start of the joint (and thus bone) we know the next joint offset is the end of the bone (linkage) and we can then just look up the channel data for the current frame.

+Starting from the root (which should be the first element of the joint array) do stack based depth traversal to render each bone, by applying offset and rotation relative to parents transform matrix (concatenation of all previous joint transforms).

 ___